Facets of a mixed-integer bilinear covering set with bounds on variables: Introduction

 Here, all the variables $x_{ij}$ and $y_i, i \in N, j \in F$ are non-negative integers.
 When the demands of the finals are high, we can consider the variables $y_i, i \in N$ as continuous variables without significantly affecting the optimal value.
 When integrality of $y$ can not be ignored then $S^U$ is a relaxation.
 Bounds on the variables $x_{ij}, i \in N, j \in F$ can be either given explicitly or be implicit from the knapsack constraints (\ref{TL}).

 Let us consider a related set $S = \left\lbrace (x,y) \in \mathbb{Z}^n_+ \times \mathbb{R}^n_+ : \sum_{i = 1}^n x_i y_i \geq r \right\rbrace, r > 0$, i.e., the set $S^U$ without the upper bounds on the variable $x$.
-Tawarmalani et al. \cite{OrtDis} developed a scheme to get a tighter convex relaxation using orthogonal disjunctive subsets for a class of sets including $S$.
-They applied the scheme to obtain the convex hull description of $S$ (denoted as $conv(S)$) using facet defining inequalities.
-The description consists of countably infinite number of facet defining inequalities.
-But these facet defining inequalities of $conv(S)$ are not sufficient to describe $conv \left( S^U \right)$.
-This is shown by the following example:
+Tawarmalani et al. \cite{OrtDis} developed a scheme to get a tight convex relaxation using orthogonal disjunctive subsets for a class of sets including $S$.
+They applied the scheme to obtain the convex hull description of $S$ (denoted as $conv(S)$) consisting of countably infinite number of facet defining inequalities.
+But these facet defining inequalities of $conv(S)$ along with the bound constraints are not sufficient to describe $conv \left( S^U \right)$.
+Consider, for example,